RePIC: Reinforced Post-Training for Personalizing Multi-Modal Language Models: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the National Research Foundation of Korea (NRF) through a grant funded by the Korean government (MSIT) [No. 2022R1A3B1077720]; the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) [No. RS2021-II211343], Artificial Intelligence Graduate School Program at Seoul National University; and the BK21 FOUR program, Education and Research Program for Future ICT Pioneers at Seoul National University, in 2025.
 The authors also gratefully acknowledge the support from the NVIDIA Academic Grant Program.
+This research was supported by the National Research Foundation of Korea (NRF) through a grant funded by the Korean government (MSIT) [No. 2022R1A3B1077720]; the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) [No. RS2021-II211343], Artificial Intelligence Graduate School Program (Seoul National University), RS-2022-II220959, No.RS-2025-02263754, Human-Centric Embodied AI Agents with Autonomous Decision-Making; Mobile eXperience(MX) Business, Samsung Electronics Co., Ltd.; the AI-Bio Research Grant through Seoul National University; and the BK21 FOUR program, Education and Research Program for Future ICT Pioneers at Seoul National University, in 2025.